 The Equality Act does not define what constitutes a ‘legitimate aim’, but this could include the health and safety of staff, the needs of the business and needing to make a profit.
 However, economic reasons alone are not enough.
 An employer cannot justify discrimination by saying it is cheaper to discriminate, although costs can be taken into account as part of the overall justification process.

 The discrimination must also be proportionate, where it must be fairly balanced against the disadvantage suffered by someone at work.
 This means that it must be appropriate and necessary.
 If there are better and less discriminatory ways of doing things, it will be more difficult to justify discrimination.

 An employer can also justify ‘discrimination arising from disability’, but again only if they can show there was a good reason for this treatment, and they did not know or could not reasonably have known that the person had a disability.

-What is an employer’s duty to make reasonable adjustments?
+Employer’s duty to make reasonable adjustments

 Under the Equality Act 2010, as an employer you are under a positive duty to make any reasonable adjustments in the workplace to alleviate or remove any disadvantage suffered by a disabled worker when compared to a non-disabled worker.
 This includes anyone suffering from a long-term mental impairment.

 What is considered ‘reasonable’ will depend on the individual circumstances of the case, including what is likely to be effective in helping a disabled employee, the cost involved in making the adjustments and the resources available to you, as well as how practical it would be to make these changes.

 A sensible starting point would be to review any fitness for work note from the employee’s GP.
 This will usually contain advice on what changes can be made at work to help with the individual’s recovery.
 In some cases, it may also be appropriate to refer the person for an occupational health assessment, where resources permit, to identify ways in which changes can be made to assist them.